shortcuts/no-neck-pain.nvim/README.md

         dashboard = {
             -- When `true`, debounce will be applied to the init method, leaving time for the dashboard to open. enabled = false,
-            -- if a dashboard that you use isn't supported, set this field value to the dashboard filetype, also don't hesitate to open a pull-request with the edited list.
+            -- if a dashboard that you use isn't supported, you can use this field to set a matching filetype, also don't hesitate to open a pull-request with the edited list (DASHBOARDS) found in lua/no-neck-pain/util/constants.lua.
-            ---@type string|nil
+            ---@type string[]|nil
-            filetype = nil,
+            filetypes = nil,
         },
     },
 })